SITE MAINTENANCE begins April 23 at 5 P.M. Transactional activities on the site resume April 24.

 Bianca Pinto, WLI 2023 Alum

-The Water Leadership Institute was not only an opportunity for me to grow within my leadership skills but also meet like minded peers from the cohort and steering committee that acted as a source of inspiration and fuel!
-The topics covered were absolutely relevant to my day to day activities.
-After graduating from the WLI 2023 cohort, I not only feel better equipped to lead but I also found a community that I can reach out to for feedback and suggestions.
-Thank you WLI Steering Committee and WEF Staff for putting such great program together.
+The Water Leadership Institute was not only an opportunity for me to grow within my leadership skills but also meet like-minded peers from the cohort and steering committee that acted as a source of inspiration and fuel!
+The topics covered were absolutely relevant to my day-to-day activities.
+After graduating from the WLI 2023 cohort, I not only feel better equipped to lead, but I also found a community that I can reach out to for feedback and suggestions.
+Thank you, WLI Steering Committee and WEF Staff for putting such a great program together.
 I feel honored to have been part of the WLI 2023 cohort, the GOAT!”

 George Kansas, WLI 2023 Alum